Someone Marry Barry

-Someone Marry Barry is a 2014 American romantic comedy directed and written by Rob Pearlstein and starring Tyler Labine, Lucy Punch, Damon Wayans, Jr., and Hayes MacArthur.
+Someone Marry Barry is a 2014 American romantic comedy film directed and written by Rob Pearlstein and starring Tyler Labine, Lucy Punch, Damon Wayans, Jr., and Hayes MacArthur.
 The plot follows a group of childhood friends' plans to get rid of their socially inappropriate friend Barry by finding him a wife.
 Miraculously, Barry meets his female equal, making the guys' problems double.